-Motors large industrial power systems.
-Starting large motors, especially across-the-line, can cause severe disturbances to the motor and any locally connected load, and also to buses electrically remote from the point of motor starting.
+Motors installed in Nuclear Power Plants are very large compared to most loads installed in large industrial power systems.
+Starting large Reactor Coolant Pump/Recirculating system motors, especially across-the-line, i.e. without a modulated controlled power ramp up, can cause severe disturbances to the motor and any locally connected load, and also to buses electrically remote from the point of motor starting.
 Ideally, a motor-starting study should be made before a large motor is purchased.
 A starting voltage requirement and preferred locked-rotor current should be stated as part of the motor specification.
 A motor-starting study should be made if the motor horsepower exceeds approximately 30% of the supply transformer(s) base kVA rating, if no generators are present.
 If generation is present, and no other sources are involved, a study should be considered whenever the motor horsepower exceeds 10-15% of the generator kVA rating, depending on actual generator characteristics.
 The study should also recognize contingent condition(s), i.e., the loss of a source (if applicable).